Email Copywriting is the backbone of your email marketing campaign.

 Moreover, when it comes to crafting the copy of your subject line, what truly makes it stand apart is its promise.

-That’s also what attracts and holds the attention of the reader enough to open it.
+That’s also what attracts and holds the reader’s attention enough to open it.
 It makes them curious.

 The idea is to infuse some ‘promise’ in your subject line in the form of copywriting.
 Now having only so many limited words, it becomes tricky and challenging to do that.